apauley/HollingBerries/README.txt

 The Input File
 ===============
-An example csv file is in this directory.
+An example csv file is in this directory (produce.csv).
 We use the following fields:
     Product code.
 This tells us what kind of produce we're dealing with.
     Description.
 We can print part of this on the price tag.